 Cars on a country road, as a tornado warning is broadcast.
 A huge boxy 1970s police car trundles along, probably burning enough gas to fund OPEC single handed.
 Its speakers blare warnings of the coming storm.
 The Storm Laboratory nerds run to their van, carrying equipment and drive towards the storm.
 It's just like that Helen Hunt movie – you know, As Good as it Gets.

 The head meteorologist says that the point is to film the tornado in order to track moving debris and from that estimate wind speed.
 Tracking aircraft take off too.
 You know what?
 This is what those other disaster porn episodes lacked.
 Heroes.
-Look at this, these guys who look like they should be having heated arguments about Battle Beyond the Stars, riding towards the storm that everyone else is fleeing.
-Go good nerds!
+Look at this, a bunch of guys who look like they should be having heated arguments about Battle Beyond the Stars, riding towards the storm that everyone else is fleeing.
+Go, my good nerds!
 Go!

 Visuals are wonderful.
 Cuts between the van, the meteorologist, clouds in motion, the jet plane… The music has lost its sinister tone and takes on a triumphant air.
 Lots of radio chatter between the plane, van and base.
 1970s computer graphics.
 It is a tornado!
 The music becomes tense.
 A town lies in the tornadoes path!
 Can the townspeople be warned?

 Holy crap, this is genuinely exciting.
 It's all done with clever editing and musical cues, but it totally works.
 Edge of my goddamn seat here.